 While there is a correlation between the advent of The Pill and increased sexual activity, it is difficult to draw a causal connection between the two.

-Nevertheless, there was a visible trend in the increasingly higher age of women at first marriage in the decades between 1930 and 1970 after contraception was provided to non-married females.
+Nevertheless, there was a visible trend in the increasingly higher age of women at first marriage in the decades between 1930 and 1970 after contraception became available to non-married females.

-The Pill eventually came to be seen as a symbol of the sexual revolution, though its origins stem less from issues of women’s sexual liberation and more from the 1960s political agendas.
+The Pill eventually came to be seen as a symbol of the sexual revolution.
+However, its origins stem less from issues of women’s sexual liberation and more from the 1960s political agendas.

 - An unprecedented number of divorces in the ’70s